MetPX/sarracenia/doc/Prog.rst

   accept .*

-There should be two files in the PYTHONPATH somewhere containing classes derived from FlowCB with on_filter routines declared.
+There should be two files in the PYTHONPATH somewhere containing classes derived from FlowCB with after_accept routines declared.
 The processing in those routines will be done on receipt of a batch of messages.
 A message will correspond to a file.

-the on_filter routins accept a worklist as an argument.
+the after_accept routins accept a worklist as an argument.

 .. warning::